ZakirG/generative-daw/README.md

 # GenerativeDAW

-GenerativeDAW is an automated music composition tool.
+GenerativeDAW is a digital audio workstation webapp with tools for automated and generative MIDI composition.

 Built with Flask, Angular 8, and Python 3.
 Tested with Jasmine.
-This project is in pre-release.

 ## Overview

-GenerativeDAW is a digital audio workstation webapp that provides generative composition tools informed by music theory.

 In contrast with other generative composition tools, this application does not apply machine learning algorithms to generate music.
 Instead, constraints from classical and jazz theory are applied to create randomized compositions that are inherently more musically sensible.
 After editing the result to taste, application state can be downloaded as a MIDI file and loaded into a conventional DAW like Logic Pro X or FL.